ceresek/prints/things/box-sieve-threaded/README.md

 # Printing

+Two versions of the jar are included, one with round holes and one with slits.
+The one with round holes turned out to be too difficult to print on my printer, the complex first layer pattern was prone to creating lift off artifacts that spoiled the print.
+The version with slits is easier on the printer.

 The prototype was printed in PLA with 0.2 mm layer height, 3 perimeters and a fuzzy skin with thickness 0.1 mm starting above the outer thread, for a surface that is easier to grasp.
 The threads on the jar and the